 16 October 2018

-The annual NZARM conference is an opportunity for members from across New Zealand to come together to learn, share experiences and network with other members.
-The theme of this year’s conference is “Getting it done!
+The annual NZARM is an opportunity for members from across New Zealand to come together to learn, share experiences and network with other members.
+The theme of this year’s is “Getting it done!
 Catchments, Partnerships, Implementation”.
 Join us for three days of papers, field trips, and workshops to explore our theme.

 Registrations with open at 8.30am, with a Mihi Whakatau and welcome at 9.30am, then national-level keynotes speakers to expand our theme of Getting it Done.
 Each speaker will investigate the subthemes of catchments, partnerships, and implementation in the broader sense.